All You Need To Know About Apple's New M3 MacBook Pro Lineup

 In terms of aesthetics, the 14 and 16-inch MacBook Pro M3 Pro and Max models are now available in space black but notably not for the 14-inch MacBook Pro with only the M3 chip, which comes in silver and space grey.

-The new MacBook Pro lineup starts at a price of SGD 2,299.
+The new MacBook Pro lineup starts at a price of THB 59,900.

 Is Apple Working On A MacBook Lite?
 Here Is Everything We Know